 I’ve drifted from the Book.

-But my hunger and reverence for it has waned.
-There are a myriad of reasons for that, but here’s a big one.
+But my hunger and reverence for it has waned, and here’s a significant reason why:

 As a communicator, I’ve had to learn how to carefully nuance how I talk about hearing from God.
 That, for a girl who’s naturally more of a feeler than a thinker, and more gray than black and white, has felt stifling and rigid at times.